RenaRioDyne/RenaRioDyne.github.io/_publications/23_DCFS.md

 title: "Existential and Universal Width of Alternating Finite Automata"
 collection: publications
 permalink: /publications/conf4
-date: 2023-04-10
+date: 2023-07-04
 excerpt: "My first attempt at solving problems for alternating finite automata."
-venue: "DCFS'23 (to appear)"
+venue: "DCFS'23"
 classes: wide
 ---
 ## Contribution
 This is my first shot at solving problems related to alternating finite automata.
-The paper is another result of the visiting research in Canada last Summer.
+The paper is another result of the visiting research in Canada.

 ## Abstract
 The existential width of an alternating finite automaton (AFA) A on a string w is,